College Assistance Migrant Program

 - have been accepted to Adams State University

-Selected CAMP San Luis Valley resident students with a “zero” EFC (Expected Family Contribution) and minimum “80” Admissions Index Score may qualify for up to $11,000 in financial support.
-Other selected CAMP students, including out of area students, may receive lower amounts.
+Selected CAMP San Luis Valley resident students with a “zero” EFC (Expected Family Contribution) and minimum “80” Admissions Index Score may qualify for up to $18,000 in CAMP, ASU, state, and federal financial support.

 Selection for CAMP is based on a review of financial, social, and academic need, interviews and other information provided.
 The CAMP selection committee will select participants for this program.
 Continued support of CAMP students is determined by the student’s ability to successfully meet CAMP requirements.